Cantiere delle Marche Nauta Air 111 is a series of Explorer yacht 111ft/33.83m superyachts built in

 in Ancona, Italy by Cantiere delle Marche.

-1 Cantiere delle Marche Nauta Air 111 yachts were delivered so far, with the first of these series, motor yacht HYHMÄ in 2017.
+1 Cantiere delle Marche Nauta Air 111 yachts was delivered so far, motor yacht HYHMÄ in 2017.

 Created to a design of NAUTA DESIGN, Nauta Air 111 has a Displacement Steel hull and Aluminium superstructure driven by 2xCaterpillar C18 ACERT EPA tier 3 engines to a maximum speed of 13 knots while comfortably cruising at 12 knots.
 The fuel tank has a capacity of 45000l/9891gal what allows a yacht to cover 5500 nautical miles without the need to refuel.
 Cantiere delle Marche Nauta Air 111 has a beam of 7.8m/26ft.
 The gross tonnage of this Explorer yacht Cantiere delle Marche is gross tons.
 That shows exactly how much interior space this yacht has.

 Cantiere delle Marche Nauta Air 111 can accommodate up to 12 people in 5 elegant staterooms to be assisted by a total of 7 crew members with 4 cabins for crew members.